RoundTable

 Logo and Brand

-The name RoundTable alludes to the core function of the platform.
-The name evokes the significance of fiction and collaboration through both of its meanings.
-First, it references historical fiction through its connection to King Arthur’s Round Table.
-Additionally, having a modern meaning, being a discussion of people with differing opinions joining together to discuss a common goal.
+The name RoundTable alludes to the collaborative function and fantasy positioning of the brand.
+A round table is a discussion of people with differing opinions joining together to discuss a common goal.
+Additionally, it references historical fiction through its connection to King Arthur’s Round Table.
 Since the aim is to promote worldbuilding within the niche of TTRPGs, the logo also needed to reference the established aesthetics within the genre.

 Primary Component